Membership

 Table of Contents

-PRICING, PROCESSING TIMELINE, & PAYMENT
+FEES, PROCESSING TIMELINE, & PAYMENT INFO

 SUBMISSION REQUIREMENTS

-PRICING, PROCESSING TIMELINE, & PAYMENT
+FEES, PROCESSING TIMELINE, & PAYMENT INFO

-Please note that processing begins once complete visa consultation submissions have been received.
-A submission is considered complete once requested materials have been emailed to AGMA and the fee payment has cleared our bank.
-Incomplete Wire or ACH payments and bank information or incomplete submissions requiring revision or amendments may be subject to delays.
+AGMA accepts payments by wire or ACH transfers only.
+The preparer/petitioner is responsible for remitting the payment.
+Please note that processing begins once we receive the required materials listed below and the fee payment clears our bank.
+Incomplete wire/ACH payments and bank information or incomplete submissions requiring revision or amendments may be subject to processing delays.

 $550.00 for EXPEDITED PROCESSING - process time approximately 2-3 business days from receipt of complete visa consultation submissions.
 We do not offer same-day service.